From 2D to 3D terrain-following area coverage path planning: Problem Formulation

 Planning in 2D, typically based on latitude and longitude data, implicitly assumes a flat terrain.
 When tracking a 2D area coverage path plan in real-world non-planar terrain, spray \emph{gaps} result.
 One solution to avoid spray gaps while maintaining a 2D planning technique is to determine the maximum spray gap distance from data, reducing the effective working width by this distance, before recalculating a new area coverage path plan for this effective (instead of the original) working width.
 While the resulting path would not generate any spray gaps, however, instead now spray \emph{overlaps} would result.

-Thus, to minimize both spray gaps as well as overlaps the only solution is to account for 3D terrain data directly during area coverage path planning.
+Thus, to minimize both spray gaps as well as overlaps it has to be accounted for 3D terrain data directly during area coverage path planning.
 To provide such a method is the problem addressed in this paper.
 See Fig. \ref{fig_problFormulation} and \ref{fig_sketchobj} for illustration.

 Note that \emph{partial} field coverage (e.g., as a result of accounting for varying spray tank level dynamics during field operations) and the like are not of concern for this paper, where the focus is on providing a mathematical algorithm to compute area coverage paths accounting for 3D terrain data.